See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Give your friend a chance to talk about how they’re feeling and to respond to what you’ve said.
 Listen actively to what your friend says.
 Listening "actively" does not require that you necessarily agree or disagree with your friend.
 The important part is that you accurately hear what your friend is saying so he or she feels heard and understood.
 One way to communicate that you are listening and understand is to paraphrase what your friend says, from their point of view.
 For example, you might say "I hear you saying that your dad drinks a lot more than you do, and that your drinking does not seem like a big deal.
 But I really wonder what will happen if you don’t make any changes.
 What do you think?"

 Give suggestions for seeking professional help, if you believe this is appropriate.
 Example: "I really wish you would go talk to a counselor about your drinking...see if you do have a problem.
-You could either talk with a counselor at Counseling and Disability Services (CDS) or Substance Abuse Prevention & Education (SAPE)... whoever you would be most comfortable with.
+You could either talk with a counselor at Center for Behavioral Health and Accessibility (CDS) or Substance Awareness Prevention and Education (SAPE)... whoever you would be most comfortable with.
 I'll go with you if you want."

 Inform your friend about where to find services, how to make an appointment, service fees, and emphasize that the services are strictly confidential.
 You may want to offer your friend your telephone to make an appointment right there in front of you, or suggest that you go with him or her.